 - Pick up the phone or better still go see people and have a conversation with them

-For more tips check out our BrainBites videos which will support you to establish a healthier relationship with your digital devices.
+For more tips check out our BrainBites which will support you to establish a healthier relationship with your digital devices.